Pixel-Master/File-Find/README.md

   <img src="https://github.com/Pixel-Master/Pixel-Master.github.io/blob/main/File-Find/screenshots/properties.png?raw=true" height="250">

-    * **File contains**: Allows you to search in files.
-Input must be in the file content.
-This option can take really long.
-Your input is case-sensitive.
     * **Date created and modified**: Specify a date range for the date the file has been created / modified, leave at default to ignore.
     * **File size**: Input specifies file size in a range from min to max.
 Select the unit (Byte, Megabyte, Gigabyte...) on the right.
 Select `No Limit` to only set a minimum or maximum value.